ycarowr/UnityNetworkingAPI/README.md

 Why I made this repository?

-I wanted to learn about networking in Unity/C#.
-Digging the internet a bit I've found [Tom Weiland](https://github.com/tom-weiland/tcp-udp-networking/) tutorial series, I used his projects as base to start my work.
+I wanted to learn about networking in Unity/C#, so I would be able to make a card game which is also multiplayer.
+In that way, after digging the internet I've found [Tom Weiland](https://github.com/tom-weiland/tcp-udp-networking/) tutorial series, so I used his tutorials as base to start my work.

 ### Goal